crown523/zoom_and_enhance/README.md

 We utilized Vue.js to make a single-page app, styled using Vue Bootstrap, integrated with the web speech API for the speech to text functionality, and utilized the RAKE.js package for rapid keyword extraction.
 We then deployed our app using Heroku.

 ## What's next for Zoom and Enhance
 Our team has many ideas for future features for Zoom and Enhance.
+One direction is richer support for key term identification, particularly localization of the identified terms within the text.
+Furthermore, the keyword extraction algorithm can be modified to take the academic relevance of words into account to more intelligently tailor this functionality to the academic context.
+Another future direction we have in mind is matching sections of notes to the corresponding sections of the video through timestamp, so that students can supplement their notes with the specific video clip for more integrated studying.

 ## Project setup
 ```